Epidurality/NeoFly-Tools/README.md

     1. By default, the Departure ICAO will be the location of the last Plane you chose from the Hanagar in the Goods Optimization page.
 	1. If you leave this blank (or the ICAO is invalid), the distance calculations will not be performed.
 1. Press the search button.
-1. First view shows the ICAOs which are BUYING those Goods from the user, second view shows the ICAOs which will SELL those Goods to the user.

 ### Aircraft Market:
 This tool searches the AircraftMarket table for available Planes for sale.
 It displays the prices and (approximate) distance to the airport selling the plane.
 It also estimates your ONE-WAY travel cost of paying to bring your Pilot to the airport selling the plane.